-„No Smoking Orchestra“ and director Emir Kusturica were a great professional challenge – for two years he was creating arrangements for ethno brass instruments, playing synthesizer, programming electronic instruments and recording sound for the „Life is a Miracle“ soundtrack.
+„No Smoking Orchestra“ and director Emir Kusturica were a great professional challenge – for two years I was creating arrangements for ethno brass instruments, playing synthesizer, programming electronic instruments and recording sound for the „Life is a Miracle“ soundtrack.

-In 2007, he was nominated by the European Film Academy (EFA) for the best composer of film music for „Gucha - Distant Trumpet“, a film by Dusan Milic, which Dejan did in 2006.
-The same music is later awarded as the best original music at the Golden Chest international film and TV festival in Bulgaria.
-Dejan has since been composing film music successfully.
+In 2007, I was nominated as "European composer 2007" by the European Film Academy (EFA) for „Gucha - Distant Trumpet“, a film by Dusan Milic, which I did in 2006.
+The same music is later awarded as the best original score at the Golden Chest international film and TV festival in Bulgaria.
+Since then, I successfully compose music for film and television.